Welcome to Canadian War Brides of the First World War

 A handful of ships brought the war brides to Canada after WWI.
 Some of the transports include the smaller ships such as the Corsican, Grampian, Megantic, Melita, Metagama, Scandinavian, and the Tunisian to name a few, which could carry up to 2000 passengers.
 The Olympic, sister ship of the Titanic was by far the largest ship to bring soldiers and dependents to Canada.
 She could carry more than 5000 passengers.
 However, with a shortage of shipping after the war, a war bride might be placed on any ship that had space available.

 The voyage across the Atlantic Ocean to Canada took 7 days on average.
 Most ships left from Princes Landing Stage at Liverpool.
 But with many dockyard strikes during 1919, a number also left from ports at Southampton and Glasgow.
-During the winter months, the ships docked at the eastern ports of Halifax, Nova Scotia, and St. John, New Brunswick.
-Pier 2 in Halifax was kept busy unloading returning soldiers, while St. John tended to the ships that carried mainly families.
+During the winter months, the ships docked at the eastern ports of Halifax, Nova Scotia, and Saint John, New Brunswick.
+Pier 2 in Halifax was kept busy unloading returning soldiers, while Saint John tended to the ships that carried mainly families.
 As soon as the St. Lawrence River thawed in late April, the ships began landing at Quebec on a regular basis for the remainder of the year.

 Most of these young women, many who were travelling with young children or infants, were given berths in steerage, which was a far cry from the comfort of the second or cabin class.
 Seasickness was a common problem experienced by many on board the boat while travelling across the Atlantic.
 After the first few days of sailing, most people found their sea legs and were able to look after themselves again.
 However, a number of passengers were reported to suffer for the duration of the trip.